Skip to main content

 Mechouia Salad

-Tunisian staple meaning "grilled salad", featuring tomatoes and green peppers charred over open fire, then finely chopped and mixed with onions, garlic, ground coriander, caraway seeds, lemon juice, and olive oil.
-Served as starter at almost every meal.
+The name means "grilled salad", and that is exactly what it is.
+Tomatoes and green peppers are charred over an open flame, then chopped fine and mixed with onions, garlic, ground coriander, caraway seeds, lemon juice, and olive oil.
+It opens almost every meal.

 Ojja